 Transferable Skills Courses

-If a critical mass of interested students is reached, soft-skills courses are organised.
+If enough students show interest, soft-skills courses are organised.
 Students have to take part in at least two soft skills courses.

 - Time & Project Management